CondeNast/gtm-docs/third-party-ecommerce-membership.md

 ## Proposed solution

-Condé should load everything - TD, Permutive, etc - through GTM.
-It should do this through one container by way of shipping a small JS library which will abtract away GTM from the third party developer's point of view.
+Condé should load scripts - TD, Permutive, etc - through GTM.
+It should do this through _one_ container for all third party ecommerce sites by way of shipping a small JS library via GTM, which abstracts away GTM from the third party's point of view.

-The third party would "register" with the library (i.e., provide which market and brand it is acting as) and then request or signal consent.

-Requesting consent would signal to the library that Condé should inject OneTrust.
-Signalling consent would say to the library that the vendor's own CMP has received the necessary consent for loading the scripts Condé wishes to load (commonly pigeon-holed to "targetting" and "performance").

-Upon consent being gained or signalled, Condé would load TD, Permutive and whatever else.

-Additionally, the third party developers would be required to call various methods offered by the library upon various e-commerce events happening: add to basket, checkout, etc.
+The library should also offer to load Condé's CMP if the vendor does not have one of its own, or in the case the vendor has its own CMP, should offer an interface for the third party to indicate that consent for tracking has been granted to its own CMP by the end user.
+See further details on this below.

+The library should offer a few ecommerce related methods for the most common ecommerce activities that Condé considers core to any ecommerce experience: `add to basket` and `check out` seem the most obvious, alongside the site identifying itself, presumably via a `register` method and supplying a market country code, brand code, and some other identifier such as `subscription` or `member club`.

+Finally, the only script for a third party to install on their web site should be Condé's GTM container.
+Alongside, the vendor should write a few small javascript functions which listen to events and call methods when activities (such as add to basket) happen on their site.
+They may also call the aforementioned convenience method to signal that consent has been granted

+The above appears to satisfy all of the desired goals:

+* All scripts loaded via GTM
+* The third party developer does not need to learn GTM specifics
+* Everything, including GTM implmenenation specifics, are controlled by Condé and facaded by a library interface
+* Third party native or Condé CMP support
+* With the ability to identify a site by brand, market and ecommerce intent, one container can be used across all ecommerce sites

 ## POC